Fusion Seaside and Picket Fence gave this sad little side table a new lease on life!

 Love that stuff!
 I’ve used it on so many things.

 Coverage…the Seaside took about one coat.
 Awesome.
-The white (Picket Fence) took about 3 coats to fully cover.
-That was a bit of a bummer.
+The white (Picket Fence) took about 3 coats to fully cover this wood.

 I thought I wanted to accentuate these wood features on the front and sides…